FSS/PPS 03.11 - Business Meals and Food Purchases

 The Texas State University System (TSUS) Rules and Regulations, Chapter III; Section 6.8, authorizes the president to implement this policy through appropriate directives and delegation.
-Those requesting authorization and approval of specific expenditures must document the request in accordance with the requirements of Section 06.05.
+Those requesting authorization and approval of specific expenditures must document the request in accordance with the requirements of TSUS Rules and Regulations, Chapter III, Section 6.05.
 Documentation may occur on the Alcohol, Flowers, Food, and Refreshment Expense Authorization Form (AP-12), a procurement card log when purchases are made in accordance with the applicable policy governing the use of the procurement card, a purchase requisition, or an e-NPO.

 Reimbursement of business meals is appropriate if the main focus of the activity is to support the business and education mission of the university, and consumption of food is incidental to the purpose of the meeting.
 The presence of university faculty and staff at the business meal must be integral to the purpose of the meeting.

-The university prohibits spending institutional funds on food, refreshments, and beverages for personal use or consumption during routine day-to-day operations, except as outlined in Section 01.13.
+The university prohibits spending institutional funds on food, refreshments, and beverages for personal use or consumption during routine day-to-day operations.
 However, if a clear business purpose can be identified, light refreshments, sodas, and juices may be provided for visitors, within reasonable limits.

 Reimbursements for business meetings with external participants held by faculty and staff while in travel status are allowable under this policy; however, faculty and staff involved in the meal cannot also claim per diem under the university’s travel reimbursement policies.
 Reimbursements for business meetings involving only faculty and staff in travel status are not allowable under this policy.

 Meals provided by Texas State to a spouse, family member, or other personal acquaintance of a university employee or a non-employee will be permitted only when there is a substantial and bona fide business reason for that person’s attendance.
-An explanation must be included with the payment document or on the Alcohol, Flowers, Food, and Refreshment Expense Authorization Form (AP-12) explaining the reason for that person’s attendance.
+An explanation for that person’s attendance must be included with the payment document or on the Alcohol, Flowers, Food, and Refreshment Expense Authorization form (AP-12).

 Food, excluding alcoholic beverages, provided with conferences, workshops, and similar events are allowable when: